Microsoft starts Windows 10's 1803-to-1903 forced upgrade

 Although Microsoft did not say how far ahead of end-of-support it planned to kick off force upgrades when it first revealed the DaIN-related changes, it has started the process almost exactly four months before 1803's retirement.
 That time period seems a minimum, what with the large numbers of PCs still running 1803.

-According to Windows app analytics vendor AdDuplex, a majority of measured Windows 10 devices - 58% of the total - was running 1803 on June 26.
+According to Windows app analytics vendor AdDuplex, a majority of measured Windows 10 devices - 58 per cent of the total - was running 1803 on June 26.

 AdDuplex has tracked the abnormally high percentage of Windows 10 users running 1803 for months; as early as April, Computerworld concluded that Microsoft had given up on forcibly deploying its successor, 1809, and had decided to skip that problematic upgrade to move 1803 users straight to 1903.

 That's exactly what Microsoft began Tuesday.